insooth/insooth.github.io/log-decoration.md

 # Decorating with a side effect

 In an ideal world of software, all the side effects are isolated, and we verify pure actions only.
-Unfortunately, in a real world software, side effects are ubiquitous, and they are inherently polluting pure code.
+Unfortunately, in the real world software, side effects are ubiquitous, and they are inherently polluting the code.
 Logging is one of such overused features that leads to costly side effects (consider distributed logging, a DLT, prevalent in automotive industry).
 This article describes a technique that is used to extract side effects brought by logging, and then compose with them back in a well defined manner.

 ## Extract

 Generally speaking, all the information that triggers logging action inside a given function shall be exposed to the caller of that function in its result value (and/or type).
 Example modelling of that case is described in [_Log less, log once_](https://github.com/insooth/insooth.github.io/blob/master/log-less-log-once.md) article.
-In short, in the mentioned article we lift a result type of a function to extract information that triggers a log:
+In short, in the mentioned article we lift a result type of a function into a such that enables us to extract information that actually triggers a log:

 ```
  original:          lifted into `Either e bool`: